cbepxbeo/page-viewer/README.md

 If you don't want to, then there is no need to create your own providers. the package provides everything you need by default.

-### Generating a Vew with Binding from a collection using an index and an element.
+### Generating a View with Binding from a collection using an index and an element.
 ```swift
  @State var index: Int = 0
  let collection: [Int] = [1,2,3,4,5]